 In Appendix~\ref{app: E} we compare our asymmetry measure directly to the CAS system.
-For typical low-asymmetry values in the sample, $A_1\le0.3$, we find generic agreement in amplitude, but at higher asymmetry measured either via rotation or \textbf{\textit{FLEX}}, we find disagreements in amplitude, suggesting that the two systems are in fact probing different properties.
+We do not recover any obvious relationship between the two metrics; in particular at asymmetry $A_1\ge0.3$ measured either via rotation or \textbf{\textit{FLEX}}, we find no similarities between galaxies, suggesting that the two systems are in fact probing different properties.
 Tests on mock images (Appendix~\ref{app: F}) suggest that the differences owe to the effective spatial scales of asymmetry probed by the two metrics: rotational asymmetry will emphasise the asymmetries that encompass the largest pixel area, while \textbf{\textit{FLEX}}-derived asymmetries will capture the strongest asymmetries relative to an unperturbed galaxy\footnote{\textbf{\textit{FLEX}} can, in principle, be made to reproduce the rotational asymmetry metric by choosing a different weighting scheme for the radial coefficients that determine the asymmetry value.}. \textbf{\textit{FLEX}} has the added benefit of connecting to dynamics through simulations performed in a similar framework \citep[e.g.][]{Petersen.exp.2022,Petersen.linearresponse.2024}, enhancing the interpretability of the \textbf{\textit{FLEX}}-derived asymmetries.
 We discuss the utility of \textbf{\textit{FLEX}} measurements for a standard use of rotational asymmetry -- detecting mergers -- in the next Section.